Respiratory alkalosis

 Respiratory alkalosis is a medical condition in which increased respiration elevates the blood pH beyond the normal range (7.35–7.45) with a concurrent reduction in arterial levels of carbon dioxide.
-This condition is one of the four primary disturbance of acid–base homeostasis.
+This condition is one of the four primary disturbances of acid–base homeostasis.

+Respiratory compensation is also a condition where increased respiration reduces carbon dioxide sometimes to level below the normal range.
+In this case it is a physiological response to low pH from metabolic processes and not the primary disorder.

 Signs and symptoms

 Signs and symptoms of respiratory alkalosis are as follows: